Dansando8/Dansando8/README.md

 ## Other Smaller Projects

 #### VCC website
 [VCC](http://vertciel.ca/nos-services/marketing-web/) is a consulting Web Marketing agency.
 I worked on the UI design and UX.
 Also wrote the content and optimized the SEO.
 Basically, crafted the whole site and integrated it.
-TexhStach: Html, JavaScript, CSS, WP.
+TexhStach: Html, JavaScript, CSS.

 #### Slick's Pizza
 [Slick's Pizza](https://grand-dragon-67046c.netlify.app)